HCL-TECH-SOFTWARE/domino-online-meeting-integration/CONTRIBUTING.md

-Contributions are not accepted to this repository.
+Contributions are not yet accepted to this repository.